 A columnist for ESPN.com’s Page 2 and ESPN’s First Take, Jemel e Hill was born on born December 21, 1975, and is a native of Detroit.
 She attended Michigan State University, graduating in 1997 with degrees in journalism and Spanish.
 Personally, Jemele is a fan of both the Detroit Tigers and the Detroit Pistons.

-Shortly after graduating, she worked in the law offices of Lund and Brast as an assistant to the principals.
+Shortly after graduating, she worked in the law offices of a well known New Mexican firm as an assistant to the principals.
 She often relates this story as being one of the most influential in her life.
 The shop specialized in personal injuries, especially automotive and truck related injury claims.
-This was her first exposure to the world of successful truck accident lawyers.
+This was her first exposure to the world of a successful truck accident law firm in NM.
 She realized the importance of defending the rights of injured parties when her cousin was injured by a delivery vehicle that was driven by a drunk driver.
 The company refused to acknowledge responsibility for the accident and injury, and it was only because of the actions taken by the attorneys that lead to a good resolution.
 Without the legal action, her cousin would not have been able to afford the medical treatment to enable him to recover.
 Because of the success of the injury case, he was not only able to receive proper medical care, but was also compensated for the lost income while he recovered.
 Although she considers this experience only a small part of her background, it strongly influenced her sense of fairness and changed her mind about lawyers in general.

 She began her notable career in 1997, starting off as a general assignment sports writer for the Raleigh News & Observer.
 Moving on the Detroit Free Press in 1999, she remained there until to 2005 primarily covering basketball and Michigan State football.
 While there, she also participated in covering the 2004 Summer Olympics as well as the NBA Playoffs.
 From 2005 to 2006, Jemele went on to work as a columnist for the Orlando Sentinel.